SAP/cloud-security-services-integration-library/java-security/README.md

   - The [`TokenAuthenticator`](/java-api/src/main/java/com/sap/cloud/security/servlet/TokenAuthenticator.java) interface serves as a validation entry point for tokens contained in the authorization header of HTTP requests and has 2 implementations provided:
     [IasAuthenticator](src/main/java/com/sap/cloud/security/servlet/IasTokenAuthenticator.java) and [XsuaaAuthenticator](src/main/java/com/sap/cloud/security/servlet/XsuaaTokenAuthenticator.java).
 These implementations initialize the `JwtValidatorBuilder` for the corresponding security service which returns `CombiningValidator` and then the Token validations is delegated to the Jwt Validators from the `CombiningValidator`:
       - [`JwtTimestampValidator`](
-        src/main/java/com/sap/cloud/security/token/validation/validators/JwtTimestampValidator.java) - checks if the JWT is used before the `exp` (expiration) time and is it used after the `nbf` (not before) time
+        src/main/java/com/sap/cloud/security/token/validation/validators/JwtTimestampValidator.java) - checks if the JWT is used before the `exp` (expiration) time and if it is used after the `nbf` (not before) time
       - [`JwtIssuerValidator`](src/main/java/com/sap/cloud/security/token/validation/validators/JwtIssuerValidator.java)(Identity service only) - validates if the JWT is issued by a trustworthy identity service
       - [`XsuaaJkuValidator`](
-        src/main/java/com/sap/cloud/security/token/validation/validators/XsuaaJkuValidator.java)(Xsuaa only) - validates if the JWT provides a valid `jku` token header parameter that points to a JWKS url from a trustworthy identity service this `jku` needs to match the `uaadomain` from service configuration.
+        src/main/java/com/sap/cloud/security/token/validation/validators/XsuaaJkuValidator.java)(Xsuaa only) - validates if the JWT provides a valid `jku` token header parameter that points to a JWKS url from a trustworthy identity service.
+This `jku` needs to match the `uaadomain` from service configuration.
       - [`JwtAudienceValidator`](
         src/main/java/com/sap/cloud/security/token/validation/validators/JwtAudienceValidator.java) - checks if the JWT is intended for the OAuth2 client of this application.
 The `aud` (audience) claim identifies the recipients the JWT is issued for.
       - [`JwtSignatureValidator`](
         src/main/java/com/sap/cloud/security/token/validation/validators/JwtSignatureValidator.java) -  checks if the JWT is signed with the public key of a trustworthy identity service.
 With that it also makes sure that the payload and the header of the JWT is unchanged.
-- Stores the decoded and validated token in thread-local cache ([`SecurityContext`](/java-api/src/main/java/com/sap/cloud/security/token/SecurityContext.java).
+- Stores the decoded and validated token in thread-local cache [`SecurityContext`](/java-api/src/main/java/com/sap/cloud/security/token/SecurityContext.java).

 :bulb: This library is also integrated in the [SAP Java Buildpack](https://help.sap.com/docs/btp/sap-business-technology-platform/developing-java-in-cloud-foundry-environment), but as of now SAP Java Buildpack does **not** support Tomcat 10 runtime, which is required for the Jakarta API used by this library.